Christopher Bishop: Research and career

 Bishop investigates machine learning, in which computers are made to learn from data and experience.

-Written works
+His former doctoral students include Neil Lawrence and Danielle Belgrave.

+Publications

-Bishop is the author of two highly cited and widely adopted machine learning text books: Neural Networks for Pattern Recognition (1995) and Pattern Recognition and Machine Learning (2006).
+Bishop is the author of two highly cited and widely adopted machine learning text books: Neural Networks for Pattern Recognition and Pattern Recognition and Machine Learning.

+His latest book, Deep Learning, Foundations and Concepts, was published in 2023 by Springer.

 Awards and honours

 Bishop was awarded the Tam Dalyell prize in 2009 and the Rooke Medal from the Royal Academy of Engineering in 2011.
 He gave the Royal Institution Christmas Lectures in 2008 and the Turing Lecture in 2010.
 Bishop was elected a Fellow of the Royal Academy of Engineering (FREng) in 2004, a Fellow of the Royal Society of Edinburgh (FRSE) in 2007, and Fellow of the Royal Society (FRS) in 2017.

+Personal life

+Bishop married Jennifer Mary Morris in 1988.
+They have two sons.